jwharm/java-gi/docs/getting-started/getting_started_06.md

 GTK includes application support that is built on top of `GApplication`.
 In this tutorial we'll build a simple application by starting from scratch, adding more and more pieces over time.
 Along the way, we'll learn about {{ javadoc('Gtk.Application') }}, templates, resources, application menus, settings, {{ javadoc('Gtk.HeaderBar') }}, {{ javadoc('Gtk.Stack') }}, {{ javadoc('Gtk.SearchBar') }}, {{ javadoc('Gtk.ListBox') }}, and more.

-The full, buildable sources for these examples can be found [online](https://github.com/jwharm/java-gi-examples/tree/main/GettingStarted) on GitHub.
+The full, buildable sources for these examples can be found [online](https://codeberg.org/java-gi/examples/src/branch/main/GettingStarted) on Codeberg.
 You can build each example separately by using Gradle with the `build.gradle` file.
 For more information, see the `README.md` file included in the examples repository.

 ### A trivial application